Community Structure and Its Stability on a Face-to-Face Interaction Network in Kyoto City: Discussion

-For $\sigma$, the distribution of the distance between particles is considered to be related.
-When the proportion of particles in the proximity distance is high, the value of $\sigma$, which represents the interaction distance, is expected to be small.
-Figure \ref{figure16} shows the relationship between $\sigma$ and the 5\% percentile of the particle distance distribution, $r(Q_{5\%})$.
-It is not very clear, but it can be seen that the longer the distance corresponding to the 5\% percentile, the larger the value of $\sigma$ tends to be estimated.
+The value of $\sigma$ represents the range of the interactions.
+We considered that the distributions of the distance between particles in the communities were related to $\sigma$.
+When the proportion of particles in the proximity distance was high, it was expected to be small.
+Shannon entropy $H(p_\mathrm{c}),H(p_\mathrm{v})$, and $H(p_\mathrm{cv})$ were used as the values for the particle localization.
+Figure \ref{figure18} shows the relationship between $\sigma$ and $H$.
+The larger the average value of $H$, the smaller is the value of $\sigma$ that tends to be estimated (the correlation coefficient $R=-0.157,-0.120$, and $-0.314$, respectively).
+This indicates that if the distribution of particles within a community tends to be more locally concentrated, the estimated value of $\sigma$ decreases.

-In summary, the stability of the community structure in a face-to-face interaction network is determined by the particle density of each community and the localization of the distribution of particles within the community.
-Normally, a structure with a difference in particle density between communities is unstable, but if there are many particles in close proximity within a community with a high particle density, the contribution of potential energy increases, and the community structure becomes more stable.

-On the other hand, the need to determine a specific value for the inverse temperature $\beta$ is a challenge for the current model.
-Since the value of $\mu^\mathrm{id}$ is determined by the inverse temperature $\beta$ and the particle density $N_\mathrm{c}/S_\mathrm{c},N_\mathrm{v}/S_\mathrm{v}$, the variation of $\mu^\mathrm{id}$ can be adjusted arbitrarily by the value of $\beta$. .
-In other words, the phase equilibrium between the communities we confirmed is only a case of assuming a specific temperature.
-Therefore, it is necessary to consider a model that allows us to estimate the parameters of $\beta$ from the data.

-If the model parameters can be determined from a model that also considers $\beta$, this theory can be extended to universal networks that do not have spatial coordinates, and can be used to investigate their stability.
-Furthermore, the model parameters to be determined represent the characteristics of the interactions of the nodes of each attribute in the network space and can be used as a method to examine the characteristics of various networks.
+The variance of $\epsilon$ was larger than that of $\sigma$.
+This suggests that $\sigma$ is less sensitive to differences in the particle density and configuration among communities.
+Although there are variations in particle density and configuration among communities, the distance of interaction is constant to some extent.
+In addition, the variances of $\epsilon_\mathrm{cc}$ and $\sigma_\mathrm{cc}$ were larger than $\epsilon_\mathrm{vv}$ and $\sigma_\mathrm{vv}$.
+This implies that the communication pattern among visitors is more stationary than that among citizens.

+From the above discussion, we found that the variation in the estimated value of $\mu$ resulted from the differences in particle density and configuration among communities in each daily face-to-face interaction network.
+The variations of $\epsilon$ and $\sigma$ are also explained in the same way.
+Based on the developed theory, we discuss the conditions of a stable community structure in terms of particle density and configuration.
+This result demonstrates that communities in the face-to-face interaction network are stable, and this stability leads to persistent communities in the face-to-face interaction network.